olgitafajita/BUTLER_p_quarterly_city_series/README.md

 ```
 4. Lastly, set the time that the notebook should run in the [`dataset-butler.yml`](.github/workflows/dataset-butler.yml) file.
 If you don't wanna think too hard about crontab time formatting here's a [helpful resource](https://crontab.guru/).
 ```
-# This schedules the workflow to run automatically

-# cron format is: MINUTE HOUR DAY-OF-MONTH MONTH DAY-OF-WEEK
-# This runs at 10:00 UTC, which is 6:00 AM ET (during Daylight Saving)
-# or 5:00 AM ET (during Standard Time).
-GitHub Actions uses UTC time.
-# For 6 AM ET year-round, you'd typically use 11:00 UTC.
 # schedule: # Uncomment, preseving indentation
 #     - cron: '0 10 * * *' # Uncomment, preseving indentation
 ```